 However, if your dog develops similar masses of tissue in one or both eyes over a long period of time, and the onset is not sudden, then there could be cause for concern.
 Unfortunately, a slow onset means that the more likely scenario is cancer rather than Cherry Eye.

 There are a variety of treatment options for Cherry Eye.
 The goal of all treatment is to reposition the tear gland in the proper place that it belongs, and to return the state of your dog’s eye to normal.
 Ideally, this will be achieved with no vision loss or impairment.

 - To minimize any corneal and conjunctival tissue injury

 - To reduce the risks of canine eye infection

-Sometimes Cherry Eye may be treated with topical antibiotics, as well as anti-inflammatories and surgery.
+Sometimes Cherry Eye Syndrome may be treated with a topical antibiotic ointment, as well as anti-inflammatories and surgical options.
 However, it should be noted that topical therapies do not correct Cherry Eye.
-While these treatments can reduce inflammation, and lower your dog’s chances of developing a secondary infection, unfortunately, without surgery to replace the tear gland in its proper location, Cherry Eye cannot be corrected.
+While these treatments can reduce inflammation, and lower your dog’s chances of developing a secondary infection, unfortunately, without a surgical procedure to replace the tear gland in its proper location, Cherry Eye cannot be corrected.